 - Push Them to Give You Tough Love: everyone’s so PC and soft today, even self-help books tell you what you want to hear.
 That’s damaging: you need your mentor to tell you the harshest truths even if that makes you uncomfortable

-- Transfigure their Ideas: take their teachings, but breath your own personality into them
+- Transfigure their Ideas: take their teachings, but breathe your own personality into them

 - Create Back and Forth Relationship: don’t only passively receive information, build a relationship of back and forth

 Mentors Turning Sour

 I particularly loved the psychological analysis Greene brings to mentor-mentee relationship.

 He says that good mentors will want you to become independent and will let you free once you’re ready while remaining friends.

 But poor mentors will want to keep you subjugated.

 They will see your moves towards independence as an affront to their authority.
 They might come to envy you and your growing skills, your youth or your drive.

 You can’t let them hinder you: your mentee position is in no way permanent.

 Your goal is to absorb as much as possible and then moving on.
 If needed, start to resent him and use the emotions to break yourself free.

 The mentor-mentee relationship often resembles that of a son-father figure, and sometimes you need to slay the father to burst your cocoon.

-Once you internalized the knowledge you must move on.
+Once you internalize the knowledge you must move on.
 Your goal is to surpass your mentor.